IkarosKappler/plotboilerplate/docs_jekyll/index.md

-## Re-compile the package
+## Minimize the package

-The package is compiled with webpack.
+The package is minimized with webpack.
 See the webpack.config.js file.

 ### Install webpack
 This will install the npm-webpack package with the required dependencies